dkolkena/adhd/adhd.md

 * Is often easily distracted
 * Is often forgetful in daily activities.

+^ The Inattention subtype deals with being easily distracted or forgetful.
+Symptoms include things like daydreaming, struggling to stay on task, and a general lack of organization.

 ^ For adults, at least 5 symptoms are required.

 ---